brunosan/cv/index.md

       >Prepared a White Paper while at the National Academies:
 ["Crowdsourcing
 Development"](http://brunosan.eu/2010/10/28/crowdsourcing-development/)
-    * Maps and GIS: QGIS, TileMill, Grass, JSOM, OSM
+    * Maps and GIS: QGIS, TileMill, Grass, OSM

 ##Selected trainings##
 * 2011-2008:  US Department of Defense security clearance to work at the Naval Research Laboratory as Foreign National Contractor.